-It is thus demonstrated that neither the project activity nor the utilization of biogas for electricity generation are financially viable and as the open lagoons are complying with environment legislation and have the most financially attractive NPV and are thus the most likely baseline scenario.
+It is thus demonstrated that neither the project activity nor the utilization of biogas for electricity generation are financially viable.
+The open lagoons are complying with environment legislation and have the most financially attractive NPV and are thus the most likely baseline scenario.